Go To Namecheap.com

 Rocket flying past checkpoints like the steps in a business plan

 The complexity of business plans has frozen some would-be entrepreneurs in their tracks, but it doesn’t have to be that difficult.
 At its core, a business plan simply outlines your concept.
-It explains your potential market, your staffing or professional needs, and other issues that you need to know before you can open your physical or virtual doors to customers.
+It explains your potential market, staffing or professional needs, and other issues you need to know before opening your physical or virtual doors to customers.

-Unless you’re seeking outside funding, a business plan isn’t absolutely necessary, but the process of writing one can help your idea take shape.
+A business plan isn’t absolutely necessary unless you’re seeking outside funding, but the process of writing one can help your idea take shape.

 Here are some questions to consider when drafting your business plan: